 At 1,505-acres, Black Creek Park is one of the largest of Monroe County’s 20 parks, second only to Mendon.

 Susan B Anthony’s passion for securing women’s right to vote started with her work as an agent of the anti-slavery movement.

 We drive past some of Rochester’s most unique features every day, completely unaware that these hidden places exist!

 Yes, there are still drive-in theaters near Rochester!
-The Vintage Drive-In in Avon is the closest, but there are five others within a 90 minute drive.
+Avon’s Vintage Drive-In is the closest, but there are five others within a 90 minute drive.

 74. Stokoe Farms